You can use the visualization configuration form to create new visualizations and customize existing and preconfigured visualizations.

 From the list, select the type of chart or graph you want to use for your visualization.
 Scenario Visualizations offers two chart types for visualizing your data.

 Use bar charts to visualize and compare discrete groups of data.
+The bars are displayed vertically.

 Use line charts to visualize data and identify trends or patterns.